JeektheNeek/jeektheneek/README.md

 ### Hi there 👋
+- 🔭 I’m currently working on coding coursework and an mp3 hardware project.
+- 🌱 I’m currently learning C#, Pascal, and Arduino, while studing A-Level COmputer Science
+- 💬 Ask me about what I'm working on
+- 📫 How to reach me: jeektheneek@gmail.com or Jack Sanderson on LinkedIn
+- 😄 Pronouns: He/They
 <!--
 **JeektheNeek/jeektheneek** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.